IP-CAM/geo-zone-shopping/Opencart_V2.3/README.md

 # Multiple Geo Zone Shipping

 ## How To Install
-1) In your OpenCart admin panel go to Extensions > Installer
+1) In your OpenCart admin panel go to Extensions > Extension Installer
 2) Upload the file downloaded ocmod.zip file
 3) Go to Extensions > Extensions, choose Shipping from extension type
 4) You will see Geo Zone Shipping module there, click the Install button